Cornucopia-Swift/CornucopiaStreams/README.md

 (using the `ExternalAccessory` framework), Bluetooth Low Energy (BLE) devices (using the `CoreBluetooth` framework), and Bluetooth Classic devices (using the `IOBluetooth` framework).

 On non-Apple-platforms there is no support for BLE, EA, and RFCOMM, since all of those are using Apple's closed-source frameworks.
-That said, it might be interesting to evaluate [BluetoothLinux](https://github.com/PureSwift/BluetoothLinux).
+Perspectively, it might be interesting to evaluate [BluetoothLinux](https://github.com/PureSwift/BluetoothLinux).

 With the exception of BLE (where we have to do the actual bridging), the major purpose of this library is to aid setting up the stream connections.
-Once the connection phase is over, it does not keep track about the further state, hence you can close your streams whenever you like without having to notify `CornucopiaStreams`.
+Once the connecting phase is over, it does not keep track about the further state, hence you can close your streams whenever you like without having to notify `CornucopiaStreams`.

 ### Usage